mayaaedlund/styling-in-react/README.md

-# styling-in-react
+# A Comparison of Common Styling Methods in React

 Styling in React applications is a critical aspect of developers that impacts maintainbility, scalability, and collaboration.
-This study examines four popular stylin methods - Normal CSS, CSS Modules, CSS-in-JS and Tailwind CSS.
+This study examines four popular styling methods - Normal CSS, CSS Modules, CSS-in-JS and Tailwind CSS.
 The aim is to compare them and discuss their advantages and disadvantages to provide recommendations for different types of projects.